appoptics/terraform-provider-appoptics/website/docs/r/alert.html.markdown

 Attributes (`attributes`) support the following:

 * `runbook_url` - a URL for the runbook to be followed when this alert is firing.
-Used in the Librato UI if set.
+Used in the AppOptics UI if set.